Monitoring Amazon EKS with Splunk Enterprise and Splunk Cloud

 Amazon Elastic Container Service for Kubernetes (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to stand up or maintain your own Kubernetes control plane.

-We are proud to announce that our solution for Monitoring Kubernetes works with the Amazon EKS from day one.
+We are proud to announce that our solution for Monitoring Kubernetes works with Amazon EKS from day one.

 To get started follow the Installation instructions and use appropriate configuration for the specific version of Kubernetes.
 At this moment only Kubernetes version 1.10 can be deployed on EKS.

-With the default configuration, you will get metrics from the worker nodes, you will see detailed metrics for the nodes, pods, containers and processes.
+With the default configuration, you will get metrics from the worker nodes.
+You will see detailed metrics for the nodes, pods, containers, and processes.
 Container and host logs will be automatically forwarded as well.

-From the control plane you will be able to see the Kubelet metrics in the application.
+From the control plane, you will be able to see the Kubelet metrics in the application.

 You will be able to review Network